 When my sister & I backpacked through India, we decided to go vegetarian for the duration of the trip to avoid deli belly.
 It worked!
 Not only are the Indians primarily vegetarians, which made it super easy to follow this diet, but we didn’t experience any tummy discomforts whatsoever.

 Here in Thailand, they’re famous for cooking and eating street food, but does that mean you should do also?
-Well, when in Rome as they say, you want to be trying the local dishes and truly experiencing the country’s cuisine.
-It’s one of the highlights of traveling, however only you know how sensitive your belly is to foreign foods, so be sensible.
+Well, when in Rome as they say!

 Never be afraid to ask what’s in a dish, learn the local words for no spice or no sugar or no msg, or no meat/bones, etc, if that’s important to you and do your homework.
 Find out what the best local dishes are, read other travelers’ experiences and respond accordingly.